jwallet/spy-spotify/_faq/ISOLATE_SPOTIFY_AUDIO_ENDPOINT.md

 namespace: faq
 ---

-By using the Spytify setting **Audio Device**, you can move Spytify to a different audio endpoint and use the Windows 10 setting to move Spotify to the same audio endpoint.
+By using the Spytify setting **Audio Device**, you can move Spytify to a different audio endpoint and Spytify will route Spotify as well to this device.

 > If you need a better audio endpoint because your sound card has issue with volume control while recording or encodes bad mp3 qualities, you can install a virtual device (like [Virtual Audio Cable that comes with Spytify](#install-better-audio-endpoint-device)) to have recordings closer to the original Spotify quality.

-So, to move both apps to a different endpoint:
+If the Spytify fails to route Spotify to your audio device, you can move it manually like so:

 - Press Windows key and type **Sound mixer options**, you should land on the setting page titled _App volume and device preferences_.
 - Make sure Spotify is playing and set the app to the desired endpoint using the **Output** select list.